 Charles W. Arvidson was born in Morrison County, Minnesota, in 1898.
 Arvidson was a construction worker who traveled extensively with his family for employment, mainly on electrical plants and dams.
 In 1943, Arvidson began work for Bethel-Price-Callahan Construction Company of Edmonton, Alberta, on the construction of the Canol (Canadian Oil) Pipeline in the Yukon Territory.
 He was a carpentry foreman for the pipeline project until April 1944.
 The Canol Pipeline runs from the Norman Wells oil fields in the Northwest Territories to Whitehorse on the Alaska Highway.
 The Canol Road and a corresponding telegraph line running north of Johnson’s Crossing were also constructed at this time to service the oil pipeline.
 Charles W. Arvidson died in Little Falls, Minnesota, in 1972.

-The collection consists of a photo album, which has been dismantled, as well as additional photographs.
-The collection contains a xerographic copy of the original 16 page album; 46 black and white photographic prints from the album; 28 black and white copy negatives; the original album cover, two inside pages, and a clipping of a magazine article from the album; and 55 loose black and white prints.
+The collection consists of the contents of a photo album, which has been dismantled, as well as additional photographs.
+The collection contains 46 black and white photographic prints from the album; the original album cover, two inside pages, and a clipping of a magazine article from the album; and 55 loose black and white prints.
 The subjects of the photographs from the album include construction camps along the Canol Road, welding crews working on the pipeline, a crew erecting telegraph poles, and area scenery.
 Camps identified include those at Johnson’s Crossing and miles 127, 177, 236, 268, and 276 of the pipeline or road.
 Other places identified include Lapie Lake, Evea Lake, Mount Sheldon, and the McMillan River.
 The magazine article, “Aleutians’ First Farm Is Run By Minnesota Soldier” (Minnesota Sunday Tribune, August 26, 1945), concerns Staff Sergeant Carl Baldauf, and includes two photographs.
 Subjects of the loose photographs include: Canol Pipeline and other construction sites, Anchorage, and the Matanuska Valley.

-Digitized copies: Selected photographs from this collection have been digitized and can be viewed on Alaska’s Digital Archives by searching for “Charles Arvidson.”
+Digitized copies: 21 images from the collection have been digitized and are available on the Alaska’s Digital Archives.
 For information about obtaining digital copies, please contact Archives and Special Collections.

 Rights note: Archives does not hold copyright to materials in this collection.